keithrbennett/rexe/README.md

 }
 ```

-Probably most useful in that object
+Probably most useful in that object at runtime
 is the record count, accessible with both `$RC.count` and `$RC.i`.
 This is only really useful in line mode, because in the others
 it will always be 0 or 1.
 Here is an example of how you might use it as a kind of progress indicator: